srjefers/spark-workshop/AGENDA.md

 The goal of the workshop is to give you a practical, complete and hands-on introduction to Apache Spark and how to use Spark's Scala API (developer) and infrastructure (administrator, devops) effectively.

+**NOTE**: Should you want a workshop about administration, monitoring, troubleshooting and fine-tuning of Spark, check out [Spark Administration and Monitoring Workshop](AGENDA-admin.md).

 The workshop and the agenda are the result of the workshops I ran in the following cities and a few online classes:

 * Toronto (4 classes)